-- Pradhan Mantri Surakshit Matritva Abhiyan (PMSMA) and Village Health, Sanitation and Nutrition Day (VHSND) activities, which involve large gathering of beneficiaries could be suspended in view of restricted movements and the need for physical distancing. - However, ANC services are to be provided on walk in basis as per standard protocols at the SHC level following physical distancing norms. - > Availability of TD/ IFA/ Calcium during ANC period to be ensured b.
+- ➤ Pradhan Mantri Surakshit Matritva Abhiyan (PMSMA) and Village Health, Sanitation and Nutrition Day (VHSND) activities, which involve large gathering of beneficiaries could be suspended in view of restricted movements and the need for physical distancing. - ➤ However, ANC services to be provided on walk in basis as per standard protocols at the SHC level following physical distancing norms. - Ensure availability of TD/ IFA/ Calcium during ANC period.

+b.
 High-risk pregnancy (HRP) tracking and follow up

-- ANMs and ASHAs to list and follow up HRPs to ensure early detection of complications, referral and follow up. - ANCs during the last trimester should be prioritized.
-Telephonic contact should be made by ASHAs / ANMs to HRPs during last trimester to ascertain status and home based follow up to be provided if necessary.
+- > ANMs and ASHAs to list and follow up HRPs to ensure early detection of complications, referral and follow up. - ANCs during the last trimester should be prioritized.
+Telephonic contact to be made by ASHAs / ANMs to HRPs during last trimester to ascertain status and home based follow up to be provided if necessary.
 (ASHAs / ANMs to follow all precautions while visiting the household).

-2. Intrapartum Services
+1. Intrapartum Services

+Ensuring safe institutional delivery-
-- Ensuring safe institutional delivery- - The due list of all pregnant women with Expected Date of Delivery (EDD) up to next three months (last trimester) should be maintained at SHC level for active follow up.
-The district nodal officer should follow up with all peripheral centres to ensure that such lists are maintained, and women are followed up.

-- Ensure availability of Misoprostol and disposable delivery kits for clean deliveries at home with ASHAs, if needed, but encourage appropriate referral as per MoHFW guidelines for institutional delivery. - Each pregnant woman to be linked with the appropriate health facility for delivery (as per antenatal status and doctor's advice) by the ANM / CHO or PHC MO. - All districts should identify and communicate to peripheral facilities a list of functional and adequately staffed CeMONC centres where HRP and women who develop complications are to be shifted. - Availability of dedicated ambulances for COVID and non-COVID patients must be ensured at the district/ block level.
-Non-COVID patients must be transferred in non-COVID ambulances only. - Ensure a BEmONC/CEmONC provider at appropriate facilities (Non-FRU and FRU respectively). - > All Blood banks/Blood Storage Units need to be kept functional.
+- Maintain due list of all pregnant women with Expected Date of Delivery (EDD) up to next three months (last trimester) at SHC level for active follow up.
+The district nodal officer should follow up with all peripheral centres to ensure that such lists are maintained. - Ensure availability of Misoprostol and disposable delivery kits for clean deliveries at home with ASHAs if needed but encourage appropriate referral as per MoHFW guidelines for institutional delivery. - Each pregnant woman to be linked with the appropriate health facility for delivery (as per antenatal status and doctor's advice) by the ANM / CHO or PHC MO. - ➤ All districts should identify and communicate to peripheral facilities a list of functional and staffed CeMONC centres where HRP and women who develop complications are to be shifted. - ➤ Availability of dedicated ambulances for COVID and non-COVID patients must be ensured at the district/ block level.
+Non-COVID patients must be transferred in non-COVID ambulances only. - Ensure a BEMONC/CEMONC provider at appropriate facilities (Non-FRU and FRU respectively) by redeployment if necessary. - ➤ All Blood banks/Blood Storage Units need to be kept functional.

-3. Postpartum and new-born care
+2. Postpartum and new-born care

 - Ensure availability of IFA and calcium tablets during PNC period. - In case of home deliveries, immediate visits to be made by ANM or CHO (where available) to assess the health of the woman and new-born.
-Timely referral in case of any complication should be facilitated using the dedicated non-COVID ambulances (102/Janani Express).
+Facilitate timely referral in case of any complication using the dedicated non-COVID ambulances (102/Janani Express).

-4. Family Planning Services and Safe Abortion services
+3. Family Planning Services and Safe Abortion services

-- Contraceptives (Condoms/ Oral Contraceptive Pills MALA/Chhaya, Injectable Contraceptive Antara /Emergency Contraceptives) are to be provided to eligible couples / others needing them through all Public Health Facilities, including through ASHA/SHC and PHC for easier access. - Information about delayed availability of IUCDs and sterilization services until routine services resume should be displayed at all health facilities.
-Beneficiaries must be counselled for adoption of contraception and provided with temporary methods of other contraception methods like Condoms / OCP/ injectable etc. in the interim period.
+- Contraceptives (Condoms/ Oral Contraceptive Pills MALA/Chhaya, Injectable Contraceptive Antara /Emergency Contraceptives) to be provided to eligible couples / others needing them through all Public Health Facilities, including ASHA/SHC and PHC for easier access. - > Information about delayed availability of IUCDs and sterilization services until routine services resume should be displayed at all health facilities.
+Beneficiaries must be a.
+Immunization services (including for pregnant women)

-Medical and surgical abortion services should be ensured at appropriate facility level, with appropriate infection prevention measures including counselling for post abortion care and provision of contraception.
+- counselled for adoption of and provided with temporary methods of other contraception methods like Condoms / OCP/ injectable etc. in the interim period. - ➤ Medical and surgical abortion services to be ensured at appropriate facility level, with appropriate infection prevention measures including counselling for post abortion care and provision of contraception.

-5. Child Health
+4. Child Health